News & Analysis thehindu.com

 Prelims Takeaways

-• The concept of 'Aatmanirbharta' in economic policy.
+• The concept of 'Aatmanirbharta' in the context of industrial protection and trade policy.

 Elimination Traps